zulip/zulip-flutter/README.md

 Because each version of Flutter provides its own version of the Dart SDK, this also means we use the latest Dart SDK.

+Using the latest versions is the same thing Google does with their own Flutter apps.
+It's valuable to us because it means when there's something we want to fix in Flutter, or a feature we want to add, we can send a PR upstream and then use it as soon as it's merged.

 We don't pin a specific Flutter version, because Flutter itself doesn't offer a way to do so.
 So far that hasn't been a problem.
 When it becomes one,